+The IMO presents that following worked example in its proposal.
 Consider a Market Participant that has not installed all the turbines that its wind farm (Facility 1) was originally certified for, but following an application the IMO considers Facility 1 to be in Commercial Operation.
 If during a Trading Month the turbines which have been installed for Facility 1 operate at 77 percent of the Facility's Required Level (second highest level of output achieved) the Market Participant will only be required to make refunds of 23 percent (the shortfall in output) of the Facility's Capacity Credits for the Trading Month from the date where the IMO considers that Facility to be in Commercial Operation.

-This example is illustrated in the diagram presented below.
+The IMO's worked example is illustrated in the diagram presented below.
 The yellow section illustrates the amount of refunds that would be required to be made by Facility 1 during the Trading Month (including full refunds prior to the Facility being deemed to be in Commercial Operation and partial refunds subsequently).
 Note that under the Market Rules (as proposed to be amended under RC_2010_12), Facility 1 would be required to make refunds of 100 percent of its Capacity Credits until such time as it reached 100 percent of its Required Level.